-7 Based on alternative habitat assessment.
+Based on alternative habitat assessment.

-8 Estimates of natural-origin escapement for Nooksack available only for 1999-2015, Skagit springs, Skagit falls and Skokomish available only for 1999-2015; Snohomish for 1999-2001 and 2005-2015; Lake Washington for 2003-2015; White River 2005-2015; Puyallup for 2002-2015; Nisqually for 2005-2015; Dungeness for 2001-2015; Elwha for 2010-2015.
+Estimates of natural-origin escapement for Nooksack available only for 1999-2015; Skagit springs, Skagit falls available only for 1999-2015; Snohomish for 1999-2001 and 2005-2017; Both Lake Washington populations (Cedar & Sammamish) for 2003-2016; White River 2005-2017; Puyallup for 2002-2017; Nisqually for 2005-2017; Dungeness for 2001-2017; Elwha for 2010-2017.

-9 Captive broodstock program for early run Chinook salmon ended in 2000; estimates of natural spawning escapement include an unknown fraction of naturally spawning hatchery-origin fish from late- and early run hatchery programs in the White and Puyallup River basins.
-10 South Prairie index area provides a more accurate trend in the escapement for the Puyallup River because it is the only area in the Puyallup River for which
+Captive broodstock program for early run Chinook salmon ended in 2000; estimates of natural spawning escapement include an unknown fraction of naturally spawning hatchery-origin fish from late- and early run hatchery programs in the White and Puyallup River basins.
+South Prairie index area provides a more accurate trend in the escapement for the Puyallup River because it is the only area in the Puyallup River for which

-10 South Prairie index area provides a more accurate trend in the escapement for the Puyallup River because it is the only area in the Puyallup River for which spawners or redds can be consistently counted (PSIT and WDFW 2010a).
-11 The Puget Sound TRT considers Chinook salmon spawning in the Dosewallips, Duckabush, and Hamma Hamma rivers to be subpopulations of the same
+South Prairie index area provides a more accurate trend in the escapement for the Puyallup River because it is the only area in the Puyallup River for which spawners or redds can be consistently counted (PSIT and WDFW 2010a).
+The Puget Sound TRT considers Chinook salmon spawning in the Dosewallips, Duckabush, and Hamma Hamma rivers to be subpopulations of the same

-11 The Puget Sound TRT considers Chinook salmon spawning in the Dosewallips, Duckabush, and Hamma Hamma rivers to be subpopulations of the same historically independent population; annual counts in those three streams are variable due to inconsistent visibility during spawning ground surveys.
+The Puget Sound TRT considers Chinook salmon spawning in the Dosewallips, Duckabush, and Hamma Hamma rivers to be subpopulations of the same historically independent population; annual counts in those three streams are variable due to inconsistent visibility during spawning ground surveys.
 Data on the contribution of hatchery fish is very limited; primarily based on returns to the Hamma Hamma River.

-12 Estimates of natural escapement do not include volitional returns to the hatchery or those fish gaffed or seined from spawning grounds for broodstock collection.
+Estimates of natural escapement do not include volitional returns to the hatchery or those fish gaffed or seined from spawning grounds for broodstock collection.